-The 2020 ISH Global Hypertension Practice Guidelines were developed by the ISH Hypertension Guidelines Committee based on evidence criteria, (1) to be used globally; (2) to be fit for application in low and high resource settings by advising on essential and optimal standards; and (3) to be concise, simplified, and easy to use.
-They were critically reviewed and evaluated by numerous external hypertension experts from HIC and LMIC with expertize in the optimal management of hypertension and management in resource-constraint settings.
-These Guidelines were developed without any support from industry or other sources.
+Guideline development process: The 2020 ISH Global Hypertension Practice Guidelines were developed by the ISH Hypertension Guidelines Committee based on evidence criteria, (a) to be used globally; (b) to be fit for application in low-resource and high-resource settings by advising on essential and optimal standards; and (c) to be concise, simplified, and easy to use.
+They were critically reviewed and evaluated by numerous external hypertension experts from HIC and LMIC with expertise in the optimal management of hypertension and management in resource-constraint settings.
+These guidelines were developed without any support from industry or other sources.

-Composition of the ISH Hypertension Guidelines Committee and Selection of External Reviewers

-The ISH Hypertension Guidelines Committee was composed of members of the ISH Council; they were included on the basis of (1) specific expertize in different areas of hypertension; (2) previous experience with the generation of hypertension guidelines, as well as (3) representation of different regions of the world.
+Composition of the International Society of Hypertension Hypertension Guidelines Committee and Selection of External Reviewers: The ISH Hypertension Guidelines Committee was composed of members of the ISH Council; they were included on the basis of the following: specific expertise in different areas of hypertension; previous experience with the generation of hypertension guidelines, as well as representation of different regions of the world.
 A similar strategy was followed concerning the selection of external reviewers with particular consideration of representatives from LMICs.